Fair Core Imputations for the Assignment Game: New Solution Concepts and Efficient Algorithms: Related Works

 Below we state results giving LP-based core imputations for natural games; these are also candidates for the study of leximin and leximax core imputations.
 Deng et al. \cite{Deng1999algorithms} gave LP-based characterization of the cores of several combinatorial optimization games, including maximum flow in unit capacity networks both directed and undirected, maximum number of edge-disjoint $s$-$t$ paths, maximum number of vertex-disjoint $s$-$t$ paths, maximum number of disjoint arborescences rooted at a vertex $r$, and general graph matching game in which the weight of optimal fractional and integral matchings are equal (such a game has a non-empty core).

-In a different direction, Vande Vate \cite{Vate1989linear} and Rothblum \cite{Rothblum1992characterization} gave linear programming formulations for stable matchings; the vertices of their underlying polytopes are integral and are stable matchings.
-More recently, Kiraly and Pap \cite{TDI-Kiraly2008total} showed that the linear system of Rothblum is in fact totally dual integral (TDI).
+Regarding the facility location game, first, Kolen \cite{Kolen-facility} showed that for the unconstrained facility location problem, each optimal solution to the dual of the classical LP-relaxation is a core imputation if and only if this relaxation has no integrality gap.
+Later, Goemans and Skutella \cite{Goemans-Skutella} showed a similar result for any kind of constrained facility location game.
+They also proved that in general, for facility locations games, deciding whether the core is non-empty and whether a given allocation is in the core is NP-complete.

+Samet and Zemel \cite{Samet-Zemel} study games which are generated by linear programming optimization problems; these are called LP-games.
+For such games, It is well known that the set of optimal dual solutions is contained in the core and \cite{Samet-Zemel} gives sufficient conditions under which equality holds.
+These games do not ask for integral solutions and are therefore different in character from the ones studied in this paper.

+Granot and Huberman \cite{Granot1981minimum, Granot-2-1984core} showed that the core of the minimum cost spanning tree game is non-empty and gave an algorithm for finding an imputation in it.
 Koh and Sanita \cite{Laura-Sanita} answer the question of efficiently determining if a spanning tree game is submodular; the core of such games is always non-empty.
-Nagamochi et al. \cite{Nagamochi1997complexity} characterize non-emptyness of core for the minimum base game in a matroid; the minimum spanning tree game is a special case of this game.
-Lastly, \cite{Va.New-characterizations} gives an LP-based characterization for the core of the $b$-matching game.
+Nagamochi et al. \cite{Nagamochi1997complexity} characterize non-emptyness of core for the minimum base game in a matroid; the minimum spanning tree game is a special case of this game. \cite{Transportation-core} gives a characterization of the Owen core \cite{Owen.core}, i.e., the optimal dual solutions, of the transportation game, which is the same as the $b$-matching game

+To deal with games having an empty core, the following two notions have been given.
+The first is that of {\bf least core}, defined by Mascher et al. \cite{Leastcore-Maschler1979geometric}.
+If the core is empty, there will necessarily be sets $S \subseteq V$ such that $v(S) < p(S)$ for any imputation $v$.
+The least core maximizes the minimum of $p(S) - v(S)$ over all sets $S \subseteq V$, subject to $v(\emptyset) = 0$ and $v(V) = p(V)$.

+A more well known notion is that of {\bf nucleolus} \cite{Schmeidler1969nucleolus} which is contained in the least core, see Definition \ref{def.nucleolus}.
+For any imputation, $p$, define $p(S) - c(S)$ to be the {\bf surplus} of coalition $\emptyset \subset S \subset V$.
+The idea behind the nucleolus is to spread the surplus as evenly as possible across all coalitions by picking the {\bf leximin imputation over the surplus of coalitions}.
+The nucleolus always exists for any cooperative game, even if its core is empty and is unique.
+Furthermore, if the core of the game is non-empty, then the nucleolus lies in the core.
+Solymosi and Raghavan \cite{Solymosi-Nucleolus} gave a strongly polynomial algorithm for computing the nucleolus of the assignment game, see also Section \ref{sec.properties}.